 - Offenders ever removed from the GPS program, or any other alternative to incarceration program authorized by law, for violation of any rule or condition of the program and reassigned to imprisonment in a correctional facility.

-- Offenders who have an active protection order that was issued under the Protection from Domestic Abuse Act.
+- Offenders who have an active protection order issued under the Protection from Domestic Abuse Act.

 - Offenders who have outstanding felony warrants or detainers (to include misdemeanor detainers properly lodged with the Department of Corrections) from another jurisdiction (federal, state, county or municipal).

-- Offenders convicted of a sex offense that, upon release from incarceration, would be required by law to register pursuant to the Sex Offender Registration Act.
+- Offenders convicted of a sex offense that, upon release from incarceration, is required by law to register pursuant to the Sex Offender Registration Act.

 - Offenders convicted of racketeering activity.

-- Offenders who have escaped from a penal or correctional institution within the previous ten (10) years.
+- Offenders who have escaped from a penal or correctional institution within the previous 10 years.